wnyabuto20/Queueing/README.md

 Run the code with the following command: java Main
 # Output
-The code outputs mean response times for four variances (1, 10,20,50) under different lambdas into two different csv files for the 2 different experiments.
+The code outputs mean response times for four variances (1, 10,20,50) under different lambdas into two different csv files for the two different experiments.